ASICS GEL-Venture 4 Review Facts

 choice, as it still offers good quality and design despite being cheaper than most shoes.

 Traction of running shoes refers to its ability to grip different surfaces.
-The traction on the Gel Venture 4 is very solid, and is aided by the grips located on the outsole.
-Notably, the Gel Venture 4 offers better off road traction than most other trainers, due to its design in outsole, but also offers arguably less road traction than most trainers.
+The traction on the Gel Venture 4 is very solid and is aided by the grips located on the outsole.
+Notably, the Gel Venture 4 offers better off-road traction than most other trainers, due to its design in the outsole, but also offers arguably less road traction than most trainers.
 This is again due to the design of the Venture, orienting more towards a trail or off road running shoe

 • Mesh upper with ventilation

 • Gel cushioning at the back of the shoe near the heel

 • AHAR outsole, with grips for traction off road

 • Gel cushioning reduces shock impact